 Complaints and queries

 If you raise a complaint or query with the Practice, the team will hold information about you within their secure database in order to ensure that your complaint or query is answered appropriately by the relevant person or department.
 Details of complaints or queries will not be stored within your medical records.

 We may also process data for the following secondary uses:

-- Risk Stratification: data tools are increasingly being used in the NHS to help determine a person’s risk of suffering a particular condition, preventing an unplanned or (re)admission and identifying a need for preventive intervention.
+Risk Stratification: data tools are increasingly being used in the NHS to help determine a person’s risk of suffering a particular condition, preventing an unplanned or (re)admission and identifying a need for preventive intervention.
 Information about you is collected from a number of sources including NHS Trusts and from this GP Practice.
 A risk score is then arrived at through an analysis of your de-identified information using software managed by NHS approved third parties and is only provided back to your GP as data controller in an identifiable form.
+We are working with partners Dorset Healthcare and Optum to improve short term and medium-term health outcomes for local populations through the application of Population Health Management.
+We use the services of Dorset Healthcare as part of the Intelligent Working Programme (IWP) to pseudonymise and extract the data and transfer it to Optum for linking with Secondary Uses data.
+A small number of analytics specialists from Optum, alongside analytics staff in Dorset, will have access to this pseudonymised data.
 Risk stratification enables your GP to focus on preventing ill health and not just the treatment of sickness.
 If necessary, your GP may be able to offer you additional services;

 These secondary uses help the NHS to:

 audit NHS services, locally and nationally;